Frequently Asked Questions

 I live in/own an apartment in a building that is more than three storeys high.
 Will my apartment complex be audited?

-If your building was built after March 1997 and is three or more storeys high, it is likely your building will be inspected.
-Due to the number of audits required, the VBA is unable to give an indication of when this will be.
-Your owners' corporation will be advised before the audit takes place, and residents will be informed on the day of the inspection.
+If your building was built after March 1997 and is three or more storeys high, it is likely your building will be assessed.
+Due to the number of assessments required, the VBA is unable to give an indication of when this will be.
+Your owners’ corporation will be advised before an inspection takes place, and residents will be informed on the day of the inspection.

-I own a two-storey townhouse in the outer suburbs of Melbourne.
-Is the cladding on my building combustible?
+I own a two-storey townhouse in Victoria.
+Will my building be audited?

 Two-storey townhouses will not be audited by the VBA, as they are less than three storeys in height and are typically not Class 2 buildings (apartment complexes and multi-residential buildings).